harvard-lil/website-static/app/_interviews/michelle-lee.md

 slug: michelle-lee
 image: michelle-lee.png
 bio: >
-  Michelle Lee is product lead at Protocol Labs and Executive Director of the IPFS Foundation.
+  Michelle Lee is product lead at <a href="https://www.protocol.ai/" target="_blank">Protocol Labs</a> and Executive Director of the <a href="https://ipfs.tech/" target="_blank">IPFS Foundation</a>.
 date: 2025-02-05
-pull-quote: "I would have the best copyright lawyers in the country figuring out how we can actually make this work."
+quote-card: "I would do two things, both where I'm not following instructions."
 custom-css: ['interview-series']
 ---